Child’s Play: Writing for Children

 Do you dream of writing bestselling books for children?
 Do you enjoy coming up with stories you believe children would love to read?
-Do you want to understand the complexities of the market and how to go about getting published?
+Do you want to understand the complexities of the market and how to go about getting published when writing for children?

 This course will guide you through a practical look at writing for children, including critical skills and knowledge, understanding the market, finding your voice, refining and improving your work and understanding how to approach publishers.
 You’ll gain a realistic view of what’s involved, from getting started to being published, and what happens after that.
 You’ll also have the opportunity to explore style, voice and other key elements of writing for children through several hands-on activities.